victorcezeh/end-to-end-elt-pipeline/README.md

 ## Acknowledgements

-I owe a special thanks to [Altschool Africa](https://altschoolafrica.com/) and [jesufemi-o](https://github.com/JesuFemi-O) for their unwavering support and invaluable expertise, which were vital to the success of this project.
+I owe a special thanks to [Altschool Africa](https://altschoolafrica.com/) and [Emmanuel Ogunwede](https://github.com/JesuFemi-O) for their unwavering support and invaluable expertise, which were vital to the success of this project.
 Their contributions made all the difference.

 ---